UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

   - Define the term "tidy data".
   - Discuss the advantages of storing data in a tidy data format.
-  - Define what lists, series and data frames are in Python, and describe how they relate to each other.
+  - Define what series and data frames are in Python, and describe how they relate to each other.
   - Describe the common types of data in Python and their uses.
   - Recall and use the following functions for their